DeityLamb/deitylamb/README.md

 ## Hey there

 Hey!
-I'm Alexey, a software engineer based in Kyiv with experience in JavaScript / TypeScript.<br>
+I'm Oleksii, a software engineer based in Kyiv with experience in JavaScript / TypeScript.<br>
 I speak Ukrainian, English, and unfortunately, russian too.

 ### Contact me